Skip to main content

 The only medical reason for a pregnant woman not to have the RSV vaccine is if she has previously had an anaphylactic reaction to a component of the RSV vaccine.

 No. Research tells us being vaccinated against RSV during pregnancy does not increase the risk of adverse pregnancy outcomes.
-The rates of pre-term birth after RSV vaccination are being actively monitored.
+The rates of pre-term birth after RSV vaccination are being actively monitored, and, so far, do not appear to be different in vaccinated versus unvaccinated mothers.

 Is there a risk my baby and I will catch RSV from the vaccine?